win09ver/cdk-demo/README.md

 # Welcome to your CDK TypeScript project
+# study use Google 「Code with AWS and Typescript by creating serverless projects with CDK, CloudFormation, Cognito, Lambda and AWS Amplify」
+# Thanks udemy

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkDemoStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.